sundgenomics/sundgenomics.github.io/pipeline_overview.md

 ### RNA (deprecated)

 **ATTENTION: this pipeline is deprecated.
 We recommend selecting nf-core/rnaseq pipeline instead (NF-RNA).
-PLease contact us if you need this pipeline for finishing old projects**
+Contact us if you need this pipeline for finishing old projects.**

 RNAseq pipeline aligns reads in .fastq to a specified reference genome using STAR.
 We currently offer running this pipeline for projects that need wrapping-up, but for the new projects we recommend using NF-RNA pipeline.